python-semantic-release/python-semantic-release/docs/automatic-releases/index.rst

 On publish, a few environment checks will run.
 Below are descriptions of what the different checks do and under what condition they will run.

+frigg
+^^^^^
+*Condition:* Environment variable ``FRIGG`` is ``'true'``

+Checks for frigg to ensure that the build is not a pull-request and on the correct branch.
+The branch check, checks against the branch that frigg said it checked out, not the current branch.

 semaphore
 ^^^^^^^^^
 *Condition:* Environment variable ``SEMAPHORE`` is ``'true'``